fimbullinter/wotan/packages/wotan/README.md

 `no-nan-compare` | Don't compare with `NaN`, use `isNaN(number)` or `Number.isNaN(number)` instead. | Performance!
 `no-useless-assertion` | Detects type assertions that don't change the type or are not necessary in the first place. *requires type information* | TSLint's `no-unnecessary-type-assertion` does not detect assertions needed to silence the compiler warning `Variable ... is used before being assigned.` The Wotan builtin rule also checks whether the assertion is necessary at all or the receiver accepts the original type.
 `no-useless-initializer` | Detects unnecessary initialization with `undefined`. | TSLint's rule `no-unnecessary-initializer` doesn't fix all parameter initializers and gives false positives for destructuring.
+`prefer-object-spread` | Prefer object spread over `Object.assign` for copying properties to a new object. | Performance, and better handling of parens in fixer.
 `syntaxcheck` | Reports syntax errors as lint errors.
 This rule is **not** enabled in `wotan:recommended`. *requires type information* | Used to be part of the deprecated `tslint --type-check`
 `trailing-newline` | Requires a line break at the end of each file. | Nothing fancy here :( `try-catch-return-await` | Companion of `no-return-await` because inside a try-catch block you should await returned promises to correctly enter the catch on rejection and/or the finally block after completion. | TSLint has no similar rule.